elementor/elementor-developers-docs/src/context-menu/context-menu-groups.md

 ## Available Groups

-The built-in context menu groups for elements (section, Column and widget) include:
+The built-in context menu groups for elements (section, column and widget) include:

 * **General** (_`general`_) - actions to edit the elements (e.g. duplicate).
 * **Add** (_`addNew`_) - actions to add new items to the element.